-For further reasons on why it is beneficial to learn German, please visit the Goethe Institute website at http://www.goethe.de/lrn/prj/zgd/en867247.htm.
+For further reasons on why it is beneficial to learn German, please visit the Goethe Institute website.

-German is taught at The Judd School by two experienced specialists who are native speakers.
-Lessons are conducted in the target language where appropriate, and students should be prepared to use it as their principal means of communication.
-Class sizes are small, and an effective working relationship with individualised guidance can be established very quickly.
+German is taught at The Judd School by experienced specialists, one of whom is a native speaker, and our outstanding results speak for themselves.
+Lessons are conducted in the target language, where appropriate, and students should be prepared to use it as their principal means of communication.